kissmetrics/km-support/_posts/2012-11-04-google-tag-manager.md

 ## Step 4: (Optional) Add Additional JavaScript for Custom Events

-If you'd like, you can define custom KISSmetrics events by adding more tags to the container.
+If you'd like, you can define custom Kissmetrics events by adding more tags to the container.
 In the next example, we'll create a rule to record the "Viewed Homepage" event when people go to the URL path `/`.

 ![5 Homepage Rule][ss5]